kyma-project/examples/tracing/README.md

 ### Local installation

-If you use a local Deployment of Kyma on Minikube, you need to know that Jaeger installation is optional, and you cannot install it locally by default.
+> **NOTE:** If you use a local Deployment of Kyma on Minikube,  be aware that Jaeger installation is optional, and you cannot install it locally by default.
 However, you can install it on a Kyma instance and run it locally using Helm.

 To install Jaeger, go to the [Kyma resources](https://github.com/kyma-project/kyma/tree/master/resources) directory and run the following command: